HiFromAjay/hifromajay.github.io/index.md

 Prior to joining NDSU, I worked as a Postdoctoral Researcher for over two years at the University of Alberta and three years at Kyungpook National University.
 I earned both my Master’s degree (2013) and Ph.D.
 (2017) from Kyungpook National University under the supervision of Prof. Woo Jin Lee.
 Before pursuing graduate studies, I spent over five years in the software industry, where I co-founded two startups and served as a business development manager in two organizations.
- I have served as a session chair, program committee member, and reviewer for prestigious conferences and journals, including MSR, FSE, ASE, SANER, ICSME, MobileSoft, ICSE, TSE, and EMSE.
-You can find more information about me in my <a href="doc/CV_Ajay.pdf" target="_blank"><b>CV</b></a> (Updated Aug 22, 2024).
+ I have also served as a session chair, program committee member, and reviewer for prestigious conferences and journals, including MSR, FSE, ASE, SANER, ICSME, MobileSoft, ICSE, TSE, and EMSE.
+Further details are available in my <a href="doc/CV_Ajay.pdf" target="_blank"><b>CV</b></a> (Updated Aug 22, 2024).
  <br>
  <br>
  <b>Research:</b> I lead the <a href="stamlab.html">Software Testing and Maintenance</a> Lab, where our research focuses on developing